 Read more: How Do Politics and Central Banks Impact FX Markets?

-The 5-day correlation between OVX and crude oil prices is -0.97 while the 20-day correlation is -0.84; and one week ago, on October 1, the 5-day correlation was -0.90 and the 20-day correlation was -0.93.
-If it’s typical to see oil volatility and oil prices share an inverse relationship, it would appear that this sense of normalcy is returning: a continued drop in oil volatility may allow for further near-term gains by crude oil prices, even if the scope of a significant recovery remains limited.
+The 5-day correlation between OVX and crude oil prices is -0.61 while the 20-day correlation is -0.78; and one week ago, on November 25, the 5-day correlation was -0.60 and the 20-day correlation was -0.92.
+If it’s typical to see oil volatility and oil prices share an inverse relationship, it would appear that this sense of normalcy has returned for some time: the 20-day correlation has been -0.70 or lower since August 12.

 Recommended by Christopher Vecchio, CFA